Best Affordable Places to Live in Florida in 2025

 Photo credit: iStock/Susanne Neumann

-As the most populous city in Florida (nearly twice as populous as Miami), Jacksonville has something to offer almost everyone.
+As the most populous city in Florida (roughly twice as populous as Miami), Jacksonville has something to offer almost everyone.
 From beaches and other outdoor leisure activities to the NFL’s Jaguars, you’re sure to find an activity for your family.
 Do your homework when house-shopping for a family, as in any town some local public schools are better rated than others.
+You may also have to explore several different types of mortgage loans to purchase the home that you’re looking for.

 3. Tampa